-We are a fully integrated biopharmaceutical company focused on developing, manufacturing and commercializing novel therapeutics products to address unmet medical needs in the fields of severe burns, chronic and other hard-to-heal wounds, connective tissue disorders and other indications.
-Our first innovative biopharmaceutical product, NexoBrid, received marketing authorization from the EMA and the Israeli, Argentinean, South Korean, Russian and Peruvian Ministries of Health for removal of dead or damaged tissue, known as eschar, in adults with deep partial- and full-thickness thermal burns, also referred to as severe burns.
-NexoBrid is currently in clinical development in North America.
-We are in the process of preparing our BLA for the approval for NexoBrid by the FDA for those applications, and the BLA submission is currently targeted for midyear 2020.
-NexoBrid, which is based on our patented proteolytic enzyme technology, represents a new paradigm in burn care management and our clinical trials have demonstrated, with statistical significance, its ability to non-surgically and rapidly remove the eschar earlier relative to existing standard of care upon patient admission, without harming viable tissues.
+Our first innovative biopharmaceutical product, NexoBrid, received marketing authorization from the European Commission and the Israeli, Argentinean, South Korean, Russian, Ukrainian, Eurasian economic union (Armenia, Kyrgyzstan, Belarus, Kazakhstan), Peruvian, Chilean, Taiwanese and United Arab Emirates Ministries of Health for removal of dead or damaged tissue, known as eschar, in adults with deep partial- and full-thickness thermal burns, also referred to as severe burns.
+In September 2020, the FDA accepted for review our BLA, which was based on acute data, including primary, secondary and safety endpoints, as well as 12-month safety follow-up data derived from our Phase 3 pivotal study.
+In June 2021, we received a Complete Response letter from the FDA stating that our BLA was not approved.
+We had a Type A meeting with the FDA in October 2021 to discuss a path forward for resubmission, in which we gained clarity on a path forward for resubmission of the BLA, and we plan to resubmit our BLA for NexoBrid in mid-2022.
+NexoBrid, a concentrated mixture of proteolytic enzymes enriched in bromelain, represents a new paradigm in burn care management and our clinical trials have demonstrated, with statistical significance, its ability to non-surgically and rapidly remove the eschar earlier relative to existing standard of care upon patient admission, without harming viable tissues.

-We commercialize NexoBrid via multiple sales channels.
-We sell NexoBrid to burn centers in the Europe and Israel, primarily through our own sales force, focusing on key burn centers and key opinion leader management, and are establishing additional distribution channels in the European Union to extend the product's outreach.
+We commercialize NexoBrid globally via multiple sales channels.
+We sell NexoBrid to burn centers in Europe and Israel, primarily through our sales force, focusing on leading burn centers and key opinion leader management, and are establishing additional distribution channels in the European Union to extend the product's outreach.
 We have signed distribution agreements with local distributors in multiple international markets, which are responsible for obtaining local marketing authorization within the relevant territory.
+In the United States, we entered into exclusive license and supply agreements with Vericel to commercialize NexoBrid in North America upon FDA's approval.
+For additional information on the commercialization of NexoBrid See ITEM 4.B.
+"Information on the Company - Marketing, Sales and Distribution."